-The Complex Problem of Disinformation in Modern Society
+The Complex Issue of Disinformation in Modern Society

-Much as it is wonderful having all these news sources at our fingertips, it’s not always easy to tell if what we’re reading is actually true.
-In fact, digital disinformation is a vast problem, and there’s no simple way to tackle it.
-Legislation banning disinformation campaigns have to be extremely careful not to infringe upon individual rights and freedom of speech.
+Much as it is fantastic having all these news sources at our fingertips, its not always simple to tell if what were checking out is really real.
+Digital disinformation is a large problem, and theres no easy way to tackle it.
+Legislation prohibiting disinformation campaigns need to be incredibly careful not to infringe upon specific rights and flexibility of speech.

-On top of this, online information is extremely hard to regulate because it spreads like wildfire on social media.
-If you’ve ever noticed a piece of news going viral, you will know what we mean.
-Unfortunately, the spread of disinformation is just as fast, as disinformation is usually highly sensationalized.
-We look at some of the ways that disinformation can become a problem and some of the solutions people have suggested in order to combat it.
+Online info is incredibly hard to regulate because it spreads out like wildfire on social media.
+You will understand what we indicate if youve ever noticed a piece of news going viral.
+The spread of disinformation is just as quickly, as disinformation is generally highly sensationalized.
+We take a look at a few of the ways that disinformation can become an issue and some of the solutions individuals have suggested in order to fight it.

 The Problem of Disinformation in a Digital Society